cwilliams145/nmos-device-connection-management/intro.md

-# AMWA IS-05 NMOS Device Connection Management Specification
+# AMWA IS-05 NMOS Device Connection Management Specification (Stable)

 IS-05 is an AMWA NMOS Specification for connection of networked media devices